Clive Hamilton: Works

 Hamilton has written about the issue of climate change politics over a period of some 15 years.
 His book Requiem for a Species (Earthscan 2010) explores climate change denial and its implications.
 His earlier books, Scorcher (2007) and Running from the Storm (2001), were critical of the Australian Government's efforts, especially in relation to the Kyoto Protocol.
 Hamilton's general view about climate change is that the "world is on a path to a very unpleasant future and it is too late to stop it".
 Hamilton argues that to believe anything else is to deny the climate change truth and engage in wishful thinking.

 Hamilton has written several books relating to consumerism and overconsumption.
 Growth Fetish (2003) became an Australian best-seller and suggests that the unthinking pursuit of economic growth has become a fetish, which has not led to any real improvements in levels of happiness.
 In Growth Fetish, Hamilton advocates the politics of wellbeing over economic growth.
 In Affluenza (2005), Hamilton describes how these themes play out at a personal level, as he explores the shallowness of modern consumer life.
 In What's Left?
 (2006) Hamilton comments on topics written about in Growth Fetish and Affluenza.
 He argues that there is an emergence of new types of "alienation and exploitation", in the form of ravages of the free market, which have "robbed life of its meaning".
 The Freedom Paradox (2008) relates to the nature and consequences of advanced consumer capitalism.
 In the book Hamilton proposes a system of "post-secular ethics" that will serve as a challenge to the "moral malaise" occasioned by the "freedom of the marketplace".

-Silencing Dissent: How the Australian Government Is Controlling Public Opinion and Stifling Debate, edited with Sarah Maddison was published in 2007.
+Silencing Dissent: How the Australian Government is Controlling Public Opinion and Stifling Debate, edited with Sarah Maddison was published in 2007.

 In February 2018 Hamilton published the book Silent Invasion: China's influence in Australia on the increasing involvement of the Chinese Communist Party in Australian civil society and politics.

-In June 2020, British businessman and advocate of tighter China-UK economic relations Stephen Perry and the 48 Group Club launched a defamation lawsuit in a failed attempt to block the release of Hamilton's Hidden Hand: Exposing How The Chinese Communist Party Is Reshaping The World.
+In June 2020, British businessman and advocate of closer China-UK economic relations Stephen Perry and the 48 Group Club launched a defamation lawsuit in a failed attempt to block the release of Hamilton's Hidden Hand: Exposing How the Chinese Communist Party Is Reshaping the World.